LeaYeh/webserver/doc/state_machine.md

-## State Machine Diagram
+# State Machine Diagram
 ```c++
 [Start] → [Request Line] → [Header Field] → [Body] → [End]
                    ↳ [Header Field] ↘ [End]
 ```

-### 1. Start State
+## 1. Start State:
-The initial state, waiting for the beginning of a request.
+Waiting for the request line.

-### 2. Request Line Parsing:
+## 2. Request Line Parsing:

-- This is where the 1st **recursion** occurs, because it reads each letter and accepts a digit or letter.
-- In our case `Request line` contains the HTTP method, the request target/path (Request-URI), and the HTTP version:
+- In our case `Request line` contains the **HTTP method (GET or POST), the request target/path (Request-URI), and the HTTP version**:

     ```c++
     GET /index.html HTTP/1.1
     ```

-### 3. Header Field Parsing:
+## 3. Header Field Parsing:
-- This is where the 2nd **recursion** occurs.
+- Parsing headers line by line.
 - Split each header line into a key-value pair and store it in a dictionary.
 - Read each line until an empty line is encountered.
 (Blank line).